UAD Promo

 • Favorite includes presets that you have swiped as favorites.
 Note that there are no Favorite presets until you favorite them.

 Note: If the pedal is in Live mode when a preset is loaded, the pedal switches to Preset mode.
-If the pedal is bypassed, the pedal is unbypassed by the app.
+If the pedal is currently bypassed, loading a preset unbypasses the pedal.

 To favorite a preset